 DO

-For tasks that require external scripts or tools, you can use system-level schedulers like Cron (Linux) or Task Scheduler (Windows).
+For tasks that require external scripts or tools, you can use cron jobs (on Linux) or Task Scheduler (on Windows) to automate processes like backups or data imports.

-This example runs the backup script every day at 2 AM.
+This cron job runs a MySQL backup every day at 2 AM.

-Several third-party tools can help automate MySQL management tasks.
-Some popular options include:
+Several third-party tools can help automate MySQL management tasks, including:

 from datetime import datetime